uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ##### Web interface

 To change the web interface we added a new form for setting stations.
-This communicates with a modified `web.py` backend to handle setting stations and aliases, where aliases are convenient names for naming stations.
+This communicates with a modified `web.py` backend to handle setting stations and aliases.
+Aliases are convenient names for naming stations.
 <figure markdown>
 ![](./assets/add_station_view.png){ width="450"}
     <figcaption>The form for assigning a tracklist to station 1</figcaption>